 Later during our trip in Singapore, we enjoyed yet more Singaporean, Indonesian, Malaysian, and Indian food—just in places with slightly better ambience.
 Happily, we had a lot of these dishes with Angie herself, as she graciously came out to hang out with E and I a couple evenings to show us around the city she had once lived in and still has family at.

 Below are photos of some of the food we had.
-I think the food (and food experiences) is what I will miss most about Singapore, as many other positive attributes this city-state has.
+I think the food (and food experiences) is what I will miss most about Singapore among all the many other positive attributes this city-state has.